Sandwell Local Plan Frequently Asked Questions

 - Considering the impacts of the plan on protected habitat sites such as Cannock Chase (Conservation of Habitats and Species Regulations 2017) (as amended)

-What about future changes to the plan-making system and the 2024 consultation on the revised National Planning Policy Framework?
+What about future changes to the plan-making system and the 2024 revision of the National Planning Policy Framework?

 The new Government is pursuing wide ranging changes to the plan-making system, including changes to how Local Plans will be prepared in the future and proposed amendments to the National Planning Policy Framework (NPPF).